brainstormforce/wp-spectra/README.md

 : Fix: Buttons - Resolved an issue where in button icon spacing would not work as expected in responsive devices.
 * Fix: Image Gallery - Added accessibility improvements to the lightbox close and gallery pagination buttons.
 * Fix: Quick Action Bar - Removed a console error that would occur in the editor whenever a block was dragged.
+* Fix: Global - Resolved an issue in which the media pickers would not show the selected image in the popup.

 ### 2.13.3 - Wednesday, 22nd May 2024 ###
 * Feature: Post Grid - Introduced new left and right post layouts.